lsiv568/package-tree/INSTRUCTIONS.md

 These are the requirements your submission must fulfil to be considered correct.

 * Send us all source code for test and production, and any artifacts (build scripts, etc.)
+* Your code is something you'd be confortable putting in production and having your team maintaining
 * Your code must pass the supplied test harness using different random seeds and concurrency factor up to 100
 * Your code builds on the latest Ubuntu Docker image (if you need a runtime, e.g. JVM or Ruby, let us know which one)
-* Your code is something you'd be confortable putting in production and having your team maintaining

 ### Should Have
-These should be fulfilled, but if missing please write us a line on why.
+These should be fulfilled, but if they aren't please let us know why.

-*
+* Your code is tested in some automated fashion at unit and integration levels
+* Source control history (e.g. the `.git` directory or a link to Github)

 ### Nice to Have
 Stretch goals.
-If you fulfil these requirements you get bonus points, but they aren't required.
+If you fulfil these requirements, you get bonus points, but they aren't required.

-* Source control history (e.g. the `.git` directory or a link to Github)
 * Design rationale
+* A Dockerfile